-Wesleyan World Missions is the overseas missions arm of the Wesleyan Methodist Church of Australia, serving primarily in the Pacific region.
+Wesleyan World Missions is the overseas missions arm of the Wesleyan Methodist Church of Australia.
+We are focussed on Equipping and Empowering national leaders for maximum Impact within the Pacific region.

 David Collins